 Take a long, hard look at your deliverability stats – the Selligent platform has built-in tools for that – and check whether sender addresses have been blacklisted.
 It’s also a great opportunity to try something new (see 4.) to build recipient lists, like a website pop-in to nudge sign-up in return for discounts.

 Again, a healthy email audience will boost your overall marketing success; also because subscribers are three times more likely to share your social content.

 Data makes the (marketing) world go round.
 Ideally, marketers need free-flowing, real-time data as the foundation for personalized marketing engagement.
-For this reason, Selligent Marketing Cloud is built with an open architecture to integrate data from all channels, online and in real life (IRL).
+For this reason, Marigold Engage is built with an open architecture to integrate data from all channels, online and in real life (IRL).

 But in the everyday hustle, there’s sometimes little time to keep things running clean.
 So data silos and lags are a main cause for wasted time and resources in marketing.
 That’s why data scientists spend between 50-80% of their time cleaning up and wrangling down unruly data sets.

 One particular hot button issue lies with customer care center integration.
 When insights from customer service interactions flow into consumer profiles, individual journeys and messaging can be adjusted accordingly.
 If not, marketers are at risk of missing the mark and serving irrelevant, intrusive messages – like sending follow-up marketing for a returned, unwanted product.
 Just one reason why keeping those data pipes clean – in springtime and throughout the year – is a priority.